CrunchyFlakes/Novelty-Guided-Proximal-Curriculum-Learning/README.md

 ```

 All run results are included in the directories `results` and `plots`.
-If you want to reproduce the results (due to SMAC parallelity results may differ slightly):
+If you want to reproduce the results (due to SMAC parallelity results may differ slightly), run the following.
+But be warned as this may multiple days to complete in this not that strongly parallelized version.:

 ```shell
 ./full_run.sh